Porkka/react-native-playground/README.md

 Alert user, if the device's connection is lost.
 ### AsyncStorage
 https://facebook.github.io/react-native/docs/asyncstorage.html
 Saving data localy.
-Useful when network connection is lost.
-Not well implemented here, but you can view it in the ```src/components/todo/Form```.
+Useful when network connection is lost. not thoroughly implemented here, but you can view it at ```src/components/todo/Form```.
 ### Runing On Device
 https://facebook.github.io/react-native/docs/running-on-device.html
 Method 1: Using adb reverse (recommended)